WBIG-FM: Classic Hits

 WBIG-FM "evolved" from oldies to classic hits at 5 p.m. on April 3, 2006, featuring hits of the 1970s and 1980s.
-The last song to be played under its oldies format was "Shout" by the Isley Brothers, while the first song under the classic hits format was "You Ain't Seen Nothing Yet" by Bachman Turner Overdrive.
+The last song to be played under its oldies format was "Shout" by The Isley Brothers, while the first song under the classic hits format was "You Ain't Seen Nothing Yet" by Bachman Turner Overdrive.
 This was accompanied with a slight branding change to "Big 100.3".
 The changeover was not announced, and the new format saw several of the disc jockeys removed.
 Jeff "Goldy" Gold, who spent 12 years at WBIG, was the morning host at WFVL in Fayetteville, North Carolina, from September 2005 to February 2009.
 In 2012, Goldy became host of Good Morning Fayetteville on WFNC.
-Kathy Whiteside moved to middays at WLIF in Baltimore, Johnny Dark worked at WTTR in Westminster, Maryland, until his passing in September 2016, and Ira Melman worked for a while at WTOP-FM, and later for Voice of America (VOA) in Washington.
+Kathy Whiteside moved to middays at WLIF in Baltimore, Johnny Dark worked at WTTR in Westminster, Maryland, until his death in September 2016, and Ira Melman worked for a while at WTOP-FM, and later for Voice of America (VOA) in Washington.

 WBIG was the first station in the U.S. to work directly with one of the Beatles.
 Ringo Starr hosted and voiced the commercials for the "BIG Ringo Starr Art Show" in March 2007.
 It was the first time that artwork from all four Beatles appeared in the same exhibition.
 Proceeds from the sales of art benefited Ringo's charity The Lotus Foundations.